 - In the Database field, the database to restore is always Microsoft Dynamics AX or Microsoft Dynamics 365 for Finance and Operations.
-Other databases, such as Entity store or Management Reporter, aren't currently supported for point-in-time restores.
+Other databases, such as Entity store or Financial reporting, aren't currently supported for point-in-time restores.

 - Enter information in the Restore point time fields.
 Azure SQL Database lets you restore a database to a point in time that is up to 35 days before the date when you make the request.
 If the environment is less than 35 days old, or if it has previously been restored, the maximum amount of time will be less.

 - Enter information in the Preferred downtime start date and the Preferred downtime end date fields.
 The end date must be at least one hour after the start date.
 Requests must be submitted least 24 hours before the preferred downtime window, to help guarantee that resources are available to complete the request.